knight-rider1609/MultiProgressBar/README.md

     WITHOUT WARRANTIES OR CONDITIONS OF ANY KIND, either express or implied.
     See the License for the specific language governing permissions and limitations under the License.

+# If you like the library, please click on the ★ Star button at the top 😊